huggingface/blog/fine-tune-vit.md

     return inputs
 ```

-We can directly apply this to our dataset using `ds.with_transform(transform)`.
+You can directly apply this to the dataset using `ds.with_transform(transform)`.

 ```python
 prepared_ds = ds.with_transform(transform)
 ```

-Now, whenever we get an example from the dataset, our transform will be
+Now, whenever you get an example from the dataset, the transform will be
 applied in real time (on both samples and slices, as shown below)